 Recognize an Integrated Care Mentor and Leader at our CFHA Conference!

 CFHA is a multidisciplinary community of practitioners, mentors, researchers, and innovators passionate about advancing the field of integrated, collaborative health care.
 We are a community of collaborators committed to learning from each other and believe we are each other’s best resource in the pursuit of collaborative, integrated care.
+Nominate a colleague today!
+Nominations will close on July 30th.

 In 1994, a group of early pioneers and advocates, led by Don Bloch, convened at the Frank Lloyd Wright designed home-turned-conference facility, Wingspread, to organize a national agenda for collaborative, family healthcare.
 These early leaders embodied innovative spirit, tenacity, entrepreneurship, and an understanding that we are each other’s best teachers.
 Their passion and a fundamental commitment to the advancement of patient and family centered health care fueled the beginnings of CFHA.